wfordh/higgins_site_hydeout/_drafts/whatever-is-next.md

 ***

 One of my friends went on a spree of D&D multi-class character ideas the other week, which inspired me to do that myself.
 As he said, why work on your current character when you can make infinite more?
 My next idea is a paladin / warlock combination that I think could have a pretty intriguing backstory and arc.
+The idea is a holy warrior who gets corrupted and serves an underworld being who grants him access to dark magic previously unbeknownst to him.

 ***